 If your accountant made a mistake that cost you money, don’t delay in seeking help.
-The period for pursuing claims for professional malpractice varies widely from state to state but in some cases, could be as short as 1 year!
 If the accountant does not immediately make you whole for all your losses, contact an experienced accounting malpractice lawyer.

-The attorneys at Mahany & Ertl represent victims of accounting malpractice and fraud.
-We are both experienced tax lawyers and fraud recovery attorneys.
-Our unique experience can help you get back your hard earned money.
-For more information, contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at email@example.com
+The attorneys at Mahany Law represent victims of accounting malpractice and fraud.
+Brian Mahany has lectured and taught both. state and national CPA groups, Our unique experience can help you get back your hard earned money.
+For more information, visit our separate accounting malpractice site.
+You can also contact attorney Brian Mahany online or by email at

 Mahany Law – America’s Fraud Lawyers.